Laura is the mother of two active sports kids, a youth basketball coach, and a hockey mom.

 - Pull the puck in towards your body by moving the shaft of the stick.

 - Make sure the center of the puck is on the toe of the stick.
-Continue to roll your hand over, pull puck back towards your body.
+Continue to roll your hand over and pull the puck back toward your body.

 Hockey Stick Handling Practice Equipment

-To practice this drill, you do not need a lot of fancy equipment, only the following:
+To practice this drill, you do not need a lot of fancy equipment.
+You'll only need the following:

 - A flat surface to place your board on is ideal.

-- A street hockey stick.
+- A street hockey stick will help you practice.
 Even though it isn't your good stick for on the ice, it still should be sized appropriately for your body and skill level.

 - Wear hockey gloves so you can easily replicate the actual feel of the stick and how to turn it in with your wrist.